andrewtavis/slides/oss_maintenance_and_community_building/slides.md

 ## Community

 - Communicate in a culturally sensitive, positive way and include the community ("we" instead of "I")
+- Check in if there's been no activity on a task and say "Hope all's well!"
 - Discuss with the community how hard contributions should be (tests, `pre-commit`, when to close PR/MR)
 - Flag elements of contributions that "reduce their quality" (they do want to help, but used too much AI)
 - Don't "lgtm": Contextualize the contribution, thank them and say you're looking forward to the next time!
-- Check in if there's been no activity and say "Hope all's well!"
 - Enjoy the friendships you'll make ❤️

 <div id="progress" class="w-11/12"/>